Weymuth/zumo/ZUMO_TDP_Template_v3.md

 *Running total of outside hours: ______*

-> **Why this is in the TDP and not on a separate sheet.** Judges and graders both ask the same question — *how much of this is yours?* A dated log answers it.
-It also feeds **Lessons Learned**: the sessions where you got stuck are usually the ones worth writing about, and you will not remember them in Lesson 16 unless you wrote them down here in week two.
+> **Why this belongs in the TDP.** Judges and graders want evidence that the work is yours.
+A dated log provides it.
+It also preserves the sessions and failures worth discussing in **Lessons Learned**.

 ---

 # PART B — THE TDP
-*Each section is filled by the log entry named under it.
-The prompt itself lives in the lesson — this just tells you where the entry goes.*
+*Each section names the log entry that feeds it.
+The full prompt remains in the lesson.*

 ## Abstract
 *(150–250 words.
-Write this LAST, in Lesson 16, with everything else in front of you.
-An abstract written first is a wish; written last it is a summary.)*
+Write this LAST in Lesson 16, after the rest of the paper is complete.
+Then summarize what you actually built, tested, and learned.)*

 > _[Lesson 16 — leave blank until the end]_

 ---

 ## 1. Introduction — Robot & Author
-*This is a solo project.
-Introduce yourself and the "before" state of the robot.
-(Your A1 "Hats I Wore" table shows the range of work you did.)*
+*Introduce yourself, the robot, and its starting condition.
+Use A1 to show the range of work you completed.*

 **Feeds from → Engineer's Log #01 (Lesson 1):**
-> The "before" paragraph — what board, what processor, what's on it, what it can do *today*.
-Dated.
-You'll write the "after" in L16; the gap between them is your Abstract.
+> Write the dated “before” paragraph: the board, processor, installed hardware, and what the robot can do today.
+Write the “after” in L16.
+The difference between them becomes the basis of your Abstract.

 > _[L01 entry — do NOT edit later]_

 ---

 ## 2. Project Planning
-*Your MVP definition, your schedule, and the design tradeoffs you were forced to make.*
+*Define your MVP, show your schedule, and explain the tradeoffs that shaped the project.*

 **Feeds from → Log #05 (L5) + #10 (L10):**

 **The shared-pin tradeoff (L05):**
 > Five line sensors OR three proximity sensors — pins 20 and 4 are shared.
-State the constraint, defend your choice.
-(The most TDP-shaped decision in the course.)
+State the constraint and defend your choice.
 > _[L05 entry]_

 **What the obstacle maneuver costs (L10):**
-> Every capability has a price — seconds, distance, risk.
-Name yours.
+> Every capability costs time, distance, or risk.
+Name the cost of yours.
 (Obstacle = 20 points.)
 > _[L10 entry]_

 **My four-week plan / MVP:**